sravan09082006/My-first-repo/README.md

-# My-first-repo
+# My Project
-This is my first repository for assignment purpose
+This repository contains the source code for My Project, a simple application to demonstrate GIt usage.